hub-bla/PPO_2048_pytorch/README.md

 The attached image shows how the agent reaches tile 1024.</p>

 ### Usage
-To check how the agent plays use command below:
+To check how the agent plays use the command below:
 ```python ./game.py```

 To train your own agent you can run: